Public Wi-Fi Security Risks

 Keep Your Firewall Enabled

-Ensure your device’s firewall is activated to bolster security while using public Wi-Fi.
-Firewalls act as gatekeepers, monitoring and regulating incoming and outgoing network traffic to block unauthorised access and thwart malicious activities.
+Ensure your device’s firewall is activated to enhance security while using public Wi-Fi.
+Firewalls act as gatekeepers, monitoring and regulating incoming and outgoing network traffic to block unauthorised access and prevent malicious activities.

 Use Antivirus Software